mohsenshafiei/webpack-shower/README.md

 ### Modes

 There are different modes to use.
-In default mode, `Webpack-Shower` use `normal` mode.
-If you want to use webpack-shower for reporting in CI like `Jenkins` or etc it is better to set `mode: 'table'`.
+In default mode, `webpack-shower` use `normal` mode.
+If you want to use webpack-shower for reporting in other environments like `Jenkins` and etc it is better to set `mode: 'table'`.

 ```javascript
 plugins: [